beeware/briefcase/docs/how-to/publishing/macOS.rst

     this one up to date.
 If you spot any problems, `let us know
     <https://github.com/beeware/briefcase/issues/new?assignees=&labels=bug,documentation,apple&projects=&template=bug_report.yml>`__.

-To distribute an app on the macos App Store, you'll need to :ref:`enroll in the Apple Developer Program <apple-dev-enroll>`.
+To distribute an app on the macOS App Store, you'll need to :ref:`enroll in the Apple Developer Program <apple-dev-enroll>`.
 You don't need to generate any of the certificates described on that page - you just need an Apple ID registered in the developer program.